DigitalTibetan/DigitalTibetan/docs/resources.md

 ### Tibetan corpora

-* [The 2013 UVA-SOAS eKangyur](https://openpecha.github.io/P000001/).
+* [The 2013 UVA-SOAS eKangyur](https://github.com/OpenPecha-Data/catalog).
 An ongoing Esukhia-Barom proofreading project of the Kangyur.
 An older version of this project is found [here](https://github.com/Esukhia/derge-kangyur).
+(Things seem to move around a bit still)
 * [The Digital Derge Tengyur](https://github.com/Esukhia/derge-tengyur).
 Working repository for the digital Derge Tengyur prepared by Esukhia and Barom Theksum Choling.
 * [Diverse collection of Tibetan corpora](https://github.com/Esukhia/Corpora) by Esukhia
 * [Nalanda text list at Esukhia](https://github.com/Esukhia/nalanda_text_list)